kgrid/knowledge-objects/activator-workshop/no_install_required.md

-## Interacting With a Knowledge Object Using the MacOS Terminal
+## _Optional..._ Interacting With a Knowledge Object Using the MacOS Terminal

 A list of Clinical Pharmacogenetics Implementation Consortium (CPIC®) guidelines can be found in knowledge object form in the [Knowledge Grid Library](http://kgrid.med.umich.edu/library2/#/).
 This tutorial will be using two objects authored for determining Codeine reccomendations based on the CYP2D6 gene, which can be found [here](https://umich.box.com/v/CPICKnowledgeObjects).